Pumping gas is a routine that most drivers are required to do in most parts of the world.

 Pumping Gas for Disabled People

-People with disabilities may be unable to use self-service gas pumps at all.
+People with disabilities may be unable to use self-service pumps at all.

 When possible, staff should help disabled people with refueling.
 Driving pumps must also be no higher than 54 inches from the ground to provide access for wheelchair users.